-Involves but not limited to forcing or enticing a child to take part in sexual activities, whether they are aware of what is happening.
-It may involve physical contact, penetrative or nonpenetrative acts and also includes children in looking at, or in the production of, sexual online images, watching sexual images, or encouraging children to behave in sexually inappropriate ways.
+It involves but is not limited to forcing or enticing a child to take part in sexual activities, whether they are aware of what is happening.
+It may involve physical contact, penetrative or non-penetrative acts, and also includes children looking at, or in the production of, sexual online images, watching sexual images or encouraging children to behave in sexually inappropriate ways.
+Possible signs of sexual abuse are.